lentendu/DeltaMP/README.md

 ### PIPELINE section

 + __Minimum number of trimmed reads per sample__: a number between 0 and ∞.
-If the minimum of raw, pair-end or trimmed reads is not reached in any of the samples, the pipeline will stop after the quality step report the reads numbers in the quality step .out logfile.
+If the minimum of raw, raw with primers, pair-end or trimmed reads is not reached in any of the samples, the pipeline will stop after the quality step report the reads numbers in the quality step .out logfile.
+If the value is between 0 and 1, no threshold is apply on raw reads and the value is used as ratio of raw reads for the tresholding of raw with primers, pair-end and trimmed reads.
 The default is 2000.

 + __ITSx region to extract__: "no", “ITS1” or “ITS2” to skip or to extract either regions from fungal ITS reads using ITSx.
 The default is “no”.